Nicktwist21/Web3-AirBnb/README.md

 # Web3 AirBnb Clone

-This project was built using Solidity/Moralis/ReactJS/nodeJS.
+This project was built on the Polygon Mumbai Testnet using Solidity/Moralis/ReactJS/NodeJS.